qcod/laravel-imageup/README.md

     ]
 ];
 ```

-The hook class must have a method named `handle` that will be called when the hook is triggered.
+The hook class must implements `QCod\ImageUp\Contracts\Handler` interface, the `handle` method will be called when the hook is triggered.

-An instance of the intervention image will be passed to the `handle` method.
+*Note:* If the upload is an image, an instance of the intervention image will be passed to the `handle` method.

 ```php
 class BlurFilter {